 - (a) The company does not hold any benami property as defined under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.
-No proceeding has been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the - (b) The company has not received disbursement of loan from financial institution and has availed term loan hence is not required to file quarterly statements to financial - (c) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (Such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (d) The Company has not traded or invested in crypto currency or virtual currency during the financial year. - (e) The company does not have any charges or satisfaction, which is yet to be registered with ROC beyond the statutory period. - (f) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (g) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (h) The Company has no transaction and or outstanding balance as at 31st March, 2022 with the Companies struck off under Companies Act, 2013.
+No proceeding has been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder. - (b) The company has not received disbursement of loan from financial institution and has availed term loan hence is not required to file quarterly statements to financial institution. - (c) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 ( Such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (d) The Company has not traded or invested in crypto currency or virtual currency during the financial year.